mozilla/skywriter/docs/tutorials/commands.html.markdown

 module on the `exports` object.
 We're going to make a function called `preview` available from this module.

-Bespin command functions all take two parameters: `args` and `request`.
+Skywriter command functions all take two parameters: `args` and `request`.
 `args` contains the incoming arguments to the command and `request` provides methods for working with this particular request from the user.
 Of these, the commands we'll be making here today only make use of `request.done()`, which